CleverCloud/terraform-provider-clevercloud/docs/resources/v.md

 - `app_folder` (String) Folder in which the application is located (inside the git repository)
 - `binary` (String) The name of the output binary file.
 Default: `${APP_HOME}/v_bin_${APP_ID}`
+- `branch` (String) Git branch the application deploys from.
+Required when the application is linked to a GitHub repository (`deployment.commit = "github_hook"`) and must be omitted otherwise; then it reflects the branch last deployed, as reported by the API
 - `build_flavor` (String) Use dedicated instance with given flavor for build phase
 - `dependencies` (Set of String) A list of application or add-ons required to run this application.
 Can be either app_xxx or postgres_yyy ID format